Settings of Datama Compare Extension

 - First, add Datama light compare extension into your platform.
 See the example in looker studio shown as below:

-- Second, add the dimension(s) and metric(s) to plot datama compare.
-For example, if you want to compare “Sessions”(metric) between “This Year” and “Last Year” (Included in dimension named “Period”).
-You can do as below:
+- Second, add the dimension(s) and metric(s) used by Datama Compare.
+For example, to compare the “Sessions” metric between “This Year” and “Last Year” (segments of the “Period” dimension), proceed as below:

 You can also add more metrics to visualize the variation across different KPIs.
 To do this, make sure to add the metrics in an order that follows the logic used by Datama Compare, as shown below: